 Where: Vancouver Island, BC

 The park is made up of three separate units: Broken Group Island, Long Beach and West Coast Trail.
 (It’s almost like three separate parks, offering three distinctly different experiences.)

 Kayakers will want to paddle the sheltered Broken Group Islands, home to seals and eagles.

 We love walking the wild and empty 10-mile (16-km) stretch of Long Beach, watching surfers in wetsuits brave the waves – and, of course, soaking up the sun.

 Up for a real challenge?
-Backpack the 47-mile (75-km) West Coast Trail on a 5- to 7-day trip – climbing more than 100 ladders, wading across rivers and trekking through unspoilt rainforest (reservations required about a year ahead).
+Backpack the 47-mile (75-km) West Coast Trail on a 5- to 7-day trip – climbing more than 100 ladders, wading across rivers and trekking through unspoilt rainforest.
 You might see migrating whales too!

 Another great place to visit on Vancouver Island?
 Check out the fun things to do in Parksville and Qualicum Beach!
 Read next…